nicholasvaldez/nicholasvaldez/README.md

 - :zap: In my free time, I enjoy working on personal coding projects, producing music, wrenching on my car, and hanging with my wife and kids.

-- 📱 I've recently taken an interest in mobile application development and will begin working on a personal project called Friendli.
-Stay Tuned!

 - :mailbox: If you would like to contact me, please feel free to reach out via email at nicholastvaldez@gmail.com